David-OConnor/pyflow/README.md

 - Most of the features here are already provided by a range of existing packages, like the ones in the table above.
 - The field of contributers is expected to be small, since it's written in a different language.
-- Dependency managers like Pipenv and Poetry work well enough for many cases, and have dedicated dev teams, and large userbases.
+- Dependency managers like Pipenv and Poetry work well enough for many cases, have dedicated dev teams, and large userbases.
 - Conda in particular handles many things this does quite well.